intergreatme/remote-kyc-flutter/README.md

-# igm_self_kyc
+# IGM Remote-KYC Flutter Tutorial App

-An application for implementing the Intergreatme Self Know Your Customer services
+A tutorial application to demonstrate how to implement the Intergreatme Remote-KYC (Know Your Customer) UI wrapper services.

 ## Getting Started

-This project is a starting point for building your own KYC applications with Flutter.
+This project is a starting point for building your own Remote-KYC applications leveraging IGM's UI wrapper services with Flutter.

 A few resources to get you started if this is your first Flutter project: